Tornadoes of 2013: May 14 (Turkey)

-May 15–17
+May 15–17 (United States)

 During the evening of May 15, 18 tornadoes touched down over Texas and Oklahoma, including one tornado in Granbury that was rated EF4.
 Severe damage took place in Granbury, where multiple homes were leveled or swept away.
 Six people were killed in the town while eight others were injured.
-All the deaths took place in the small sub-division of Rancho Brazo on the outskirts of Granbury.
+All the deaths took place in the small sub-division of Rancho Brazos on the outskirts of Granbury.
 Surveys also revealed EF3 damage in Cleburne, caused by a large wedge tornado that touched down in the area.
 A weaker tornado struck the town of Millsap, destroying a barn and damaging several homes.

 Over the next two days, the system weakened but continued to produce a few tornadoes across the South.
 On May 16, four EF1 tornadoes touched down near the Texas/Louisiana state line (with two tornadoes in TX; two in LA).
 Several buildings and a few houses were damaged and one person was injured.
 On May 17, the system pushed eastward and two brief EF0 tornadoes touched down in Limestone County, Alabama, with several houses being damaged.